top of page

 Over the course of several years, people have called my return to health a miracle.
 I call it owning cancer.

-The truth is, you don't know how you'll react to a terminal prognosis until a doctor looks you in the eyes and says, "You have two years to live."
-Following the initial shock, and given the short time frame, I felt the question I faced couldn't be "Why me?."
+The truth is, you don't know how you'll react to a terminal prognosis until a doctor looks you in the eyes and says, "I'm sorry.
+You're situation is bad.
+You have two years to live."
+Following the initial shock, and given the short time frame, I felt the question I then faced couldn't be "Why me?."
 It had to be, "How me?."

 While my latest scans -- October 2025 -- have come back negative, doctors continue to warn me it's likely I still have extremely unpredictable, aggressive, microscopic, metastatic cancer cells living deep in my bones.
 I've come to think of those cells as a hibernating grizzly that I dare not wake.
 And so I continue to manage my cancer on a daily basis.
 In the mean time, my hope is to alleviate other peoples' fears and maybe help them find solutions so they too may possibly own their cancer and perhaps extend their lives.